milanbiranwar18/postgreSQL/README.md

 postgreSQL
-query for creating table and inserting values in particular column or in table and for SELECT clauses
+query for creating table and inserting values in particular column or in table and for defferents clauses